Berlin Declaration (1945): Commemoration

-A monument (pictured above) was erected at the site in the Wendenschloss district of Berlin-Köpenick on Niebergall Street.
+A monument (pictured right) was erected at the site in the Wendenschloss district of Berlin-Köpenick on Niebergall Street.
 Translated from German, it reads:

 On 5 June 1945 in the former headquarters of Marshal G. K. Zhukov here, the representatives of the high commands of the Anti-Hitler Coalition signed the Declaration of the defeat of Nazi Germany and the assumption of governmental authority through the four allied states.